ricardoferreirasilva/Loudmouth/README.md

 ### Client side

-In the intelliJ, go to the src/client/gui/MainWindow.java file and press the green button next to the beginning of the class definition.
+In the intelliJ: go to the src/client/gui/MainWindow.java file and press the green button next to the beginning of the class definition.

 In terminal: ```java -jar ./jar_files/loudmouthClientV2.jar <server_host>```, where server_host is ```http://localhost:8000``` by default.